veronika-dubinkina/veronika-dubinkina.github.io/_pages/about.md

   - /about.html
 ---

 My research interests lie at the interface between biology and physics.
-I am especially interest in identifying general principles governing living organisms.
+I am especially interest in identifying general principles governing living organisms with insights from statistical mechanics.

 Large Complex Ecosystems
 ======